Canmind-Phiry/vix-regime-based-allocation/README.md

 The analysis uses daily observations of the VIX, SPY, GLD and TLT.

-The dataset contains approximately 20 years of market observations.
+The dataset contains over 20 years of daily market observations.

 ### Correlation Matrix